ashiqur-russel/doctors-portal-client/README.md

 # Further Development Scope ( Under developement...)

       1. For admin dashboard admin can add doctor for the specfic service also can remove doctor.(done)
-      2. For users payment system will be implemented by Stripe payment gateway. (test Mode) 3.About route not implemented yet.
+      2. For users payment system will be implemented by Stripe payment gateway. (test Mode) (done)
+      3. About route not implemented yet.
-      4.Admin can delete user and it will be removed from database 5.Validation message.
+      4. Admin can delete user and it will be removed from database
+      5. Validation message.
       6. Google signup/signin
+      7. Appointment System more validation needed Eg.- # user should not book an appointment same day at the same time for different dental service.
+                       # Previous dates should be disbaled for booking system.